durareriroru/It-exists/case-study/index.md

 Font Poppins was chosen as a main font, to make the website feel less old.
 But in combination with ITC Berkley, I hoped to make the transition less jarring.

-With all of this combined, you can take a peek at the final result with [Figma link to the website prototype](https://www.figma.com/design/huh5sY326v7DI0s5Xr6prU/Microsite?node-id=0-1&t=JFOLbT2PinTIFQE8-1)
+With all of this combined, you can take a peek at the final result with this [Figma link to the website prototype](https://www.figma.com/design/huh5sY326v7DI0s5Xr6prU/Microsite?node-id=0-1&t=JFOLbT2PinTIFQE8-1)

 ## New asigment, same museum